-Magic Ring also known as Magic Circle is an adjustable ring used to begin crocheting in round.
-The traditional way to start crocheting in round is making 2 chains and then working all stitches of the first round in the 2nd chain from hook.
-Using 2 chains is not perfect though as sometimes it can leave us with a whole in the middle of the circle which is hard to close later on and that’s where the Magic Ring comes to the rescue!
-With adjustable ring you simply make all the stitches around the loop created and then pull at the yarn end/tail to close the ring as tight as you want.
-If the hole in the middle re-appears after crocheting more rounds you can still tighten it anytime at the later stage.
+Magic Ring, also known as Magic Circle, is an adjustable ring used to begin crocheting in the round or the spiral round.
+The traditional way to start crocheting in the round is making 2 chains and then working all stitches of the first round in the 2nd chain from hook.
+Using 2 chains is not perfect though as sometimes it can leave us with a hole in the middle of the circle which is hard to close later on and that’s where the Magic Ring comes to the rescue!
+With an adjustable magic ring, you simply make all the stitches around the loop/ring created and then pull at the starting tail to close the ring as tight as you want.
+If the hole in the middle re-appears after crocheting more rounds you can still tighten it at any time at the later stage.

-Step 1 – Make a loop by putting working yarn (that goes into a ball/skein) on top of yarn end/tail.
+Step 1 – Make a loop by putting working yarn (that goes into a ball/skein) on top of starting tail.

-Step 2 – Insert hook in the center of the loop and pull up working end of the yarn inside the ring and then upwards.
+Step 2 – Insert hook through the centre of the loop, yarn over and pull up working yarn inside the ring and then upwards.

-Step 3 – Make 1 chain to start working single crochet stitches in the first round.
-(If your pattern tells you to make double crochets in the first round then make necessary amount of starting chains which is this case would be 3).
+Step 3 – Make 1 starting chain to start working Single Crochet stitches (US terms)/Double Crochet stitches (UK terms) in the first round.
+If your pattern tells you to make US Double Crochets/UK Treble Crochets in the first round then make the usual number of starting chains which is this case would be 2 or 3).

-Step 4 – Proceed to make required amount of single crochets around the magic ring (insert hook inside the ring, pull up a loop, yarn over hook, pull through 2 loops on your hook).
+Step 4 – Proceed to make the required number of Single Crochet stitches (US terms)/Double Crochet stitches (UK terms) around the magic ring.
+To make a first sc stitch insert hook inside the ring, yarn over, pull up a loop through the ring, yarn over hook, pull through 2 loops on your hook.
+Continue making the remaining stitches in the same space.

-Step 5 – After you make required amount of stitches (with sc it’s usually 6 in the first round) pull on the yarn end/tail to close the ring and that’s where all the magic happens!
+Step 5 – After you make the required number of stitches (with sc it’s usually 6 in the first round) pull on the starting tail to close the ring and that’s where all the magic happens!

 As a result you have a nice circle with no hole in the middle.
 Proceed with the rest of the pattern as usual.